July 23, FC Bayern v AC Milan - Buy tickets

 Their impressive pedigree domestically and on the continent means Milan are one of the most feared clubs in Europe.
 In recent transfer windows they’ve recruited well and the roster they’ve pieced together is highly impressive.

-Head coach Gattuso has a balanced squad at his disposal; a defensive unit made up of Italy’s brightest stars, including goalkeeper Gianluigi Donnarumma, captain Alessio Romagnoli and defender Mattia Caldara, is complemented by the talents Milan have going forward.
+Milan's new head coach will have a balanced squad at his disposal; a defensive unit made up of Italy’s brightest stars, including goalkeeper Gianluigi Donnarumma, captain Alessio Romagnoli and defender Mattia Caldara, is complemented by the talents Milan have going forward.

 In Lucas Paquetá, the man tipped to be the heir to Rossoneri great Kaká, they have a player capable of turning any match on its head in the blink of an eye while January addition Krzysztof Piątek has scarcely stopped scoring since moving to San Siro from Genoa.